forestdb/forestdb.org/models/spanish-gender.md

 In class, the question was raised as to whether the cost weighting was necessary to produce the observed behavioral results.
 We found that without the cost weighting, the model always predicted a greater prevalence of women under the `mslashf` utterance relative to the `mascpl` one (this can be observed by commenting out the `factor` statement in the speaker and uncommenting the line above).
 In essence, the `mslashf` utterance was serving as an intermediate point between the `mascpl` (lower prevalence of women) and `fem` (higher prevalence of women) utterances.
 It is unclear whether the mechanism we have implemented here is cognitively plausible, but it functions as needed for now.

-In a previous version of the model which was presented in class, we used a higher prior for `thresholdF`, however this does not appear to be necessary to produce the observed results (but sometimes makes the differences larger).
+In a previous version of the model which was presented in class, we used a higher prior for `thresholdF`; however, this does not appear to be necessary to produce the observed results (but sometimes makes the differences larger).

 ### Conclusions and future directions
 In short, we have a functioning model to capture an interesting pattern of human linguistic behavior.
 More work is needed, however, to work out some of the specifics and fit it more accurately to human behavior.
 One element of this would be a behavioral study which asked participants how many out of a set number (e.g.: 5) of professionals are women given the utterances.
 In this task we would also need to include a `fem` utterance in order to round out the priors of the model.
 This task would help provide a more direct mapping from human behavior to model predictions.

 On the modeling side, we hope to implement a pragmatic speaker which will select appropriate utterances for `{profession, prevalence}` pairs to match up with the pragmatic listener.
 An initial attempt was made at implementing this speaker but it did not immediately produce the desired effects so it was scrapped for the sake of time.

-In addition, we hope to further explore the parameter space for `thresholdM`, and `thresholdF` to understand how they impact model predictions and interact with one another.
+In addition, we hope to further explore the parameter space for `thresholdM` and `thresholdF` to understand how they impact model predictions and interact with one another.
 We also hope to include an even higher-cost utterance of the form _peluqueras o peluqueros_ which even more explicitly encodes the disjunction implemented in the semantics of the `mslashf` utterance here.